JannieI/canvas-workstation-V3/src/app/roadmap.md

 2. Sparklines

 ## Later
+1. Add Filter AFTER Tranformation and pivot ...
+2. Expand filter to: In, Or, nested, etc ...
+If considered Really, Really necessary ...

 ## Maybe considered, not sure
 1. ETL process - there are products that does this already